raymondworkshop/raymondworkshop/README.md

 Hi, I'm Raymond ZHAO Wenlong.
 I am a freelance Technical Product Specialist & NLP Scientist in HK now.
-I enjoys working with startups on engineering, product, culture, and business.
+Skilled in Python, JS, C, Natural Language Processing (NLP), Machine/Deep Learning, and Web development.

 I was a Technical Officer in HSUHK, RA (in Chinese University of Hong Kong, City University of Hong Kong, and Hong Kong Baptist University), and Lead Software Engineer in Alcatel-Lucent (now Nokia Corporation) and HKCREO (a Fintech startup).